How to Convert Google Slides to PowerPoint Presentations on Export

-In this tutorial, we provide a screencast to quickly show you the process for going from Google Slides to PowerPoint.
-We also provide a detailed written guide, including screenshots, that explains how to convert Google Slides to PowerPoint and other popular formats.
+This tutorial provides a screencast to quickly show you how to convert a Google Slides to a PowerPoint.
+We also offer a detailed written guide, including screenshots, that explains how to convert Google Slides to PowerPoint and other popular formats.

 Need Help?
 Download Our eBook on Making Great Presentations (Free)

 We also have a helpful compliment to this tutorial.
 Quickly grab it before you read on.
 Download our FREE eBook: The Complete Guide to Making Great Presentations.
-In it you'll learn how to you write, design, and deliver the perfect presentation.
+You'll learn how to write, design, and deliver the perfect presentation in it.

 How to Convert Google Slides Files to PowerPoint (Quick Video)